cfengine/documentation/guide/installation-and-configuration/upgrading-to-36.markdown

 Check the version with */var/cfengine/bin/cf-promises -V*, and if you are runnning Enterprise, the Mission Portal About page.

-If your clients get promise failures (not kept) similar to "Can't stat file '/var/cfengine/master_software_updates/cf-upgrade/linux.x86_64/cf-upgrade' on '<SERVER-IP>' in files.copy_from promise" you can download and unpack [cf-upgrade.tar.gz](http://cfengine.package-repos.s3.amazonaws.com/tools/cf-upgrade-for-linux.tar.gz).
-This is caused by a known issue where the 3.6.1 package lacked this utility, which is resolved in later versions.
+If your clients get promise failures (not kept) similar to "Can't stat file '/var/cfengine/master_software_updates/cf-upgrade/linux.x86_64/cf-upgrade' on '<SERVER-IP>' in files.copy_from promise" you can download and unpack [cf-upgrade.tar.gz](http://cfengine.package-repos.s3.amazonaws.com/tools/cf-upgrade-for-linux.tar.gz) on your Policy Server.
+This is caused by a known issue where some host packages lacked this utility, which is resolved in recent versions.

 If everything looks good, you are ready to upgrade the clients, please skip to Prepare Client upgrade (all versions) followed by Complete Client upgrade (all versions) below.